smallsmallflypigtang/Hyperspectral-Image-Classification-Based-on-3D-Octave-Convolution-with-Spatial-Spectral-Attention/README.md

     Please run the program 'train.py' and save the parameters.
 In the `train.py', the path to read the data should be changed according to your own situation.
 ## test
+    Please read the saved parameters and run the program 'test.py'.
+In the `test.py', the path to read the data should be changed according to your own situation.